-Feedback about pre-applications will be provided upon request after award selections have been announced.
+Written feedback about pre-applications will be provided upon request after award selections have been announced.

-Topics with comparatively few pre-applications may not make use of such pre-application reviews.
-The ratio of encourage/discourage results will differ between topical subjects.
+Research areas with comparatively few pre-applications may not make use of such pre-application reviews.
+The ratio of encourage/discourage results will differ between research areas.

 SC is committed to ensuring that a sufficient number of applicants will be encouraged to submit applications to foster a competitive merit review of the applications.
-DOE expects to encourage up to 25 proposals, with the exact number based on the review.
-The intent in discouraging submission of certain applications is to save the time and effort of applicants in preparing and submitting applications with a negligible likelihood of success.
+SC's intent in discouraging submission of certain applications is to save the time and effort of applicants in preparing and submitting applications with a negligible likelihood of success.